 UHA Mikakuto Korokke no Manma Croquette Cracker

-In September, 2017, a unique snack food that hadn’t been around until then was introduced into Japan’s market by UHA Mikakuto, which I bought today for this blog article.
+In September 2017, UHA Mikakuto introduced into the market a unique snack that hadn’t been around before, which I bought today for this blog article.

 UHA Mikakuto Korokke no Manma